falon/TA_Zimbra_Zextras/README.md

 BUILD NOTES
 -----------
-This add-on was built on Splunk Enterprise v9.0.3 but will work with 8.x
+This add-on was built on Splunk Enterprise v9.0.3.
 This add-on was configured against a multi-server Zimbra Open Source installation running v8.8.15_GA_4372